Telehealth: What Insurers Need to Know in 2025

 Overcoming Barriers to Treatment

 Workers who previously had challenges interacting with the workers’ compensation system will potentially benefit the most.
 This includes workers in rural locations who may otherwise have traveled long distances to meet with a qualified physician.
-Also, telehealth can mitigate language barriers as translators or bilingual physicians can be available.
+Telehealth can also mitigate language barriers as translators or bilingual physicians can be available.

-Overcoming Treatment Barriers: Telehealth is a lifeline for workers who have children and need to find childcare while they go to an appointment.
-Even worse situations are those for people who live in rural areas (which many times blue-collar workers do) with debilitating injuries like a dislocated shoulder or broken ankle.
-The incorporation of medicine and technology bridges the gap between a worker in the middle of nowhere who can avoid a three-hour drive and see a specialist online, with translators there to help!
+Overcoming Treatment Barriers: Telehealth is a lifeline for workers with children who endure the added cost of finding childcare while they go to an appointment.
+Another group who faces difficulty in accessing care are people who live in rural areas (which many times blue-collar workers do) with debilitating injuries like a dislocated shoulder or broken ankle.
+The incorporation of medicine and technology bridges the gap between a worker in rural America who can avoid a three-hour drive and see a specialist online, with translators there to help!

 Telemedicine Legislation